Ethics and Applied Philosophy Graduate Conference

 Panel A (3:00pm - 4:45pm ET) — Topics in Disability Studies

-Speaker: Casey Doherty, Reimagining Protest: Artivism in the Myalgic Encephalomyelitis (ME) Community
+Speaker: Casey Doherty (Independent): Reimagining Protest: Artivism in the Myalgic Encephalomyelitis (ME) Community

-Speaker: Rosalie Looijaard: Against Disability Generalism: Navigating Chronic Pain Through Models of Disability
+Speaker: Rosalie Looijaard (Boston University): Against Disability Generalism: Navigating Chronic Pain Through Models of Disability

-Speaker: Kilah Tabatsky: Defining Disability Through the Lens of Solidarity
+Speaker: Kilah Tabatsky (Siena College): Defining Disability Through the Lens of Solidarity

 Moderator: Amanda Hassard